-• Exploring natural mind/body healing rhythms (yogic and somatic breathing methods)
+• Exploring natural mind/body healing rhythms (yogic exercises and somatic breathing methods) for nervous system regulation

-These skills are especially applicable to health care professionals in their work with patients.
+These skills are especially applicable for both self-healing practices and for health care professionals in their work with clients and patients.

-Recommended reading: Alexander, Wise Mind Open Mind: Finding Purpose and Meaning in Times of Crisis, Loss and Change; Fryba, The Art of Happiness: Teachings of Buddhist Psychology; Suzuki, Zen Mind, Beginner's Mind.
+Recommended reading: Alexander, Wise Mind Open Mind: Finding Purpose and Meaning in Time of Crisis, Loss and Change; Fryba, The Art of Happiness: Teachings of Buddhist Psychology; Hanson, Hardwiring Happiness; Peter Levine, Waking the Tiger.

 CE credit for nurses;